AlexandrZhytenko/cybercraft_testTask/README.md

 # cybercraft_testTask

-run view.py and program will Running on http://127.0.0.1:5000/

-Before run you must:
-1) have python or download from https://www.python.org/downloads/ In terminal do:
-1) pip install flask
-2) pip install matplotlib
-3) pip install pandas
+You can see the result here https://taskcybercraft.herokuapp.com/

-The task is:
+The task was tachnical interview for http://www.cybercraftinc.com/.

 # Data Viz Programming Exercise

-session_history.csv 	- Build history for a project over the course of several months, includes overall build times and status
+Build history for a project over the course of several months, includes overall build times and status

 1. To implement charting app: